 Tragic shorts–sometimes short on romance.

-As a novelist, I intend to write historical romantic suspense.
+As a novelist, I intend to write dark historical romance.
 As a short story writer, I intend to write tales containing at least one of the following elements: history, suspense, the supernatural, or romance.
 Some stories are heavier on certain elements than others.
 You’ll only have to read to find out.

-“I’d Rather Lose My Head” will be published in the first issue of Magazine of History & Fiction.
+“I’d Rather Lose My Head” was published in the first issue of Magazine of History & Fiction in December 2018.

-“On the Water’s Edge” will be published on November 9 by Fiction on the Web.
+“On the Water’s Edge” was published on November 9, 2018 by Fiction on the Web.

 Premise: Frederick Wilde was born knowing he had a father to escape.
 He found solace in running, running from his father’s blows, running from the woman who loved him.
 But Frederick couldn’t feel love in return.
 Not when he believed his father’s abuses, that he murdered his mother in childbirth.